 At a glance:

-Beginner photographers can pick up a hell of a bargain if willing to shop second-hand, and the excellent EOS 1200D is a case in point.
+Beginner photographers in the UK can pick up a hell of a bargain if you’re willing to shop second-hand, but this is less so in the USA just now.
+The excellent EOS 1200D is a case in point.
 Going for about a third of its original asking price on the used market, the EOS 1200D has retained a reputation as a solid, do-everything DSLR for beginners.
 With its 18MP APS-C sensor, it’s not quite as high-resolution as many other cameras on this list, but the autofocus system is fast and accurate in a way that punches above its weight.

 Basic AF system